In order to explain the difference between CMP pageviews and web analytics pageviews, we have to distinguish between two different case scenarios:

 The web-analytics tracking is synchronized with the CMP

-Under these circumstances, only the pageviews from users with positive consent will be counted by the web analytics tool.
-The volume of web analytics pageviews should be close to the CMP positive pageviews (with consent).
+Under these circumstances, only the pageviews from users with consent will be counted by the web analytics tool.
+The volume of web analytics pageviews should be close to the CMP opt-in pageviews (with consent).
 However, keep in mind that the CMP’s pageview count is sampled and the data detected by the bots may be different from that by the web analytics tools.
 These factors generate discrepancies between metrics.

 The web-analytics tracking is not synchronized with the CMP